nliaudat/kelvin/adversarial_critique.md

 4. This is entirely independent of Kelvin's orbital chaos — any PRNG could be used to generate A and B.

 Presenting this as a distinct capability of Kelvin's "Split mode" adds complexity without genuine cryptographic value.

+### Resolution (2026-06-09)

+The document now correctly states that Kelvin is not homomorphic.
+The XOR split-key scheme (A ⊕ B = K) is accurately described as a well-known application of XOR independent of Kelvin's orbital chaos.
+A full rewrite of the document for clarity would require careful technical review and is noted as a future improvement.

 ---